douglasglu/douglasglu/README.md

 - 👯  Looking to collaborate on open source projects in FinTech relating to Coinbase, Square, and more!
 - 💬  Ask me about transitioning from Wall Street to Silicon Valley
 - ✨  Ping me about meditation and mental toughness
-- ⚡️   Fun fact: I have a Spotify playlist with 85+ followers
+- ⚡️   Fun fact: I have a Spotify playlist with 85+ followers and I am running the Brooklyn Half-Marathon in April 2022